Tuesday Debut – Presenting Ann Magee!

 PPBF folks, please add your titles and post-specific blog links (and any other info you feel like filling out 😊) to the form below so we can all come see what fabulous picture books you’ve chosen to share this week!

-SUSANNA: Welcome, Hope!
-Thank you so much for joining us today!
-We are eager to hear all about your journey to publication!
+SUSANNA: Welcome, Moni!
+Thank you so much for joining us today.
+We are looking forward to hearing all about how The Star Festival was born.
 Where did the idea for this book come from?

 SUSANNA: How long did it take you to write this book?